 Students Food Safety

-Students with specific dietary needs (allergies, sensitivities) please contact Stephanie Ryder, Director, Nutritional Servces.
-She and her staff will work with you to assure your student(s) have their meals prepared and served to address their needs.
+Students with specific dietary needs (allergies, sensitivities) are asked to please contact Stephanie Collins, Nutrition Services Director.
+She and her staff will work with you to assure your student(s) have meals to meet their needs.

 The Supplemental Nutrition Assistance Program (SNAP) is available to qualifying families, based on household income, student status, age and immigration status.